Ogechimak/Dashboard/README.md

-This dashboard is not ready it's just a sketch
+This is a simple Dashborad